CVHub520/X-AnyLabeling/docs/en/user_guide.md

 Press `Ctrl+J` to quickly switch between Drawing and Editing modes.
 Additional object-specific operations:

 - **Rectangles**: You can drag a rectangle's corner handles to resize it, or select multiple rectangles and merge them using the right-click menu.
-Mouse wheel editing is also supported; when enabled via the `wheel_rectangle_editing` setting, scrolling inside the rectangle scales it, while scrolling outside adjusts the nearest edge.
+Mouse wheel editing is also supported; you can enable it in `Settings > Canvas > Wheel Editing > Enable Wheel Rectangle Editing`, or via the `wheel_rectangle_editing` setting.
+When enabled, scrolling inside the rectangle scales it, while scrolling outside adjusts the nearest edge.
 Note: wheel rectangle editing is automatically disabled when `auto_highlight_shape` is enabled.
 - **Polygons**: In Editing Mode, dragging an edge adds a new vertex, and holding `Shift` while clicking a vertex removes it.
 Polygons also support merging via the right-click menu.
 - **Rotated Rectangles**: Select a rotated rectangle and press `Z`, `X`, `C`, or `V` to rotate it in different directions.
 A real-time display of the rotation angle is available via the View menu.
 - **Cuboid**: In Edit Mode, cuboid controls include 11 visible handles: 4 front vertices, 4 front edge centers, 2 visible rear vertices, and 1 visible rear edge center (depth handle).
 Dragging the front face moves the whole cuboid.
 Dragging the left/right/back faces adjusts geometry.
 Dragging rear visible vertices adjusts vertical alignment of top/bottom planes, while dragging the rear center adjusts depth with geometric constraints.
 The visible rear side is determined automatically from the depth vector direction.

 Additionally, you can quickly copy the coordinates of any selected shape to your clipboard using the **Copy Coordinates** option from the right-click context menu.
 For rectangles, this outputs the format `[x1, y1, x2, y2]` (top-left and bottom-right corners), while other shape types output `[x1, y1, x2, y2, x3, y3, ...]` (all vertex coordinates).
-In Editing Mode, double-clicking a shape on the canvas opens the label editor; you can disable this via the `double_click_edit_label` canvas setting (default: true).
+In Editing Mode, double-clicking a shape on the canvas opens the label editor; you can disable this in `Settings > Canvas > Interaction > Double Click Edit Label`, or via the `double_click_edit_label` canvas setting (default: true).

 > [!TIP]
 > X-AnyLabeling provides two convenient shape navigation features: